hikeventures/hikeventures.github.io/_posts/articles/products/2017-01-18-garmin-inreach.markdown

 ## Worth to upgrade?
 If you are only using your device in emergency situations to send a SOS signal then I would probably not consider to ugrade to the new Garmin models.
 However, if you are looking for a device which you can also use as a GPS then I would probably upgrade to the new Garmin inReach Explorer+ since it comes with a topo map and has also space to store other maps as well.

+## Alternative without SOS features
-You may also have a look at the <a href="http://amzn.to/2jxxCqo" rel="nofollow">Garmin Fenix 5X</a> if you need a device with map functionality.
-Garmin's new smartwatch does not have SOS features like the inReach devices but it's capable to store maps and display them on your wrist while on the trail.
+If you are primarily looking for a navigation device then you may also have a look at the <a href="http://amzn.to/2jxxCqo" rel="nofollow">Garmin Fenix 5X</a> which features map functionality.
+Garmin's new smartwatch does not have SOS features like the inReach devices but it's capable to store topo maps and display them on your wrist while on the trail.

 ---